Streamline your processes, increase productivity, and encourage collaboration

 Most customer feedback on O365 is overwhelmingly positive; if it weren’t, it would not be the fastest-growing subscription business software in the world.
 However, there are a few considerations to keep in mind before you take the plunge.

 First and foremost is the requirement of reliable internet access to use most of your O365 programs.
 Some of the applications (ex.
-Word, Excel, Outlook) have desktop versions, but they are only available at the higher subscription levels (Business Premium or Enterprise packages).
-The entry-level packages (Business Essentials) can only be used through a browser and require an internet connection.
+Word, Excel, Outlook) have desktop versions, but they are not available in the entry-level packages (Microsoft 365 Business Basic).
+Business Basic can only be used through a browser and requires an internet connection.

 You should also keep in mind that since O365 is in the cloud, it means you will need to rely on Microsoft for your data security.
 While this is usually considered a benefit, for some organizations moving their data to the cloud where they can’t as directly control its security is simply a deal-breaker.